jon-harper/OmniBox/docs/support/boards.md

 ![render of a Raspberry Pi on a tray](../img/examples/cpu.png)

-Single board computers (SBC) like the Raspberry Pi are mounted on :material-alpha-t-box-outline: :material-alpha-c-box: CPU Trays.
+Single board computers (SBC) like the Raspberry Pi are mounted on :material-alpha-t-box: :material-alpha-c-box-outline: CPU Trays.
 These parts are in the [Trays/CPU][7] git folder; each component has its own subfolder.
 Currently, SBCs other than the Raspberry Pi are not supported.

 If you do not use a SBC, a [blank slot cover][6] can be used.